-Sample exams will be given to students to practice before the final and the midterm exams.
-The solutions to the exercises will be discussed during the seminars, so students get feedback in order to be able to assess their knowledge level and identify areas to be developed, and to request for further explanation if needed.
+Sample exams for practice will be given to students before the final and the midterm exams.
+The solutions to the exercises will be discussed during the seminars, so students get feedback to be able to assess their knowledge level and identify areas to be developed, and request further explanation if needed.